JoemarDeVera/WalmartSalesDatasetAnalysis/README.md

 ## Product Performance

-Which product lines have the highest total quantity sold?
+Which product lines have the highest total quantity sold in each branch?

 What are all product lines ranked by total revenue and VAT?